JosephPrichard/othello-ai/README.md

-# OthelloEngine
+# OthelloAI
-A high-performance Othello engine powered by a Minimax algorithm.
+Minimax implementation of an Othello AI.